United States Environmental Protection Agency: 1990s

 Since the passage of the Superfund law in 1980, an excise tax had been levied on the chemical and petroleum industries, to support the cleanup trust fund.
 Congressional authorization of the tax was due to expire in 1995.
 Although Browner and the Clinton Administration supported continuation of the tax, Congress declined to reauthorize it.
-Subsequently, the Superfund program has been supported only by annual appropriations, greatly reducing the number of waste sites that are remediated in a given year.
+Subsequently, the Superfund program was supported only by annual appropriations, greatly reducing the number of waste sites that are remediated in a given year.
 (In 2021 Congress reauthorized an excise tax on chemical manufacturers.)

 Major legislative updates during the Clinton Administration were the Food Quality Protection Act and the 1996 amendments to the Safe Drinking Water Act.

 2000s

-President George W. Bush appointed Christine Todd Whitman as EPA Administrator in 2001.
+President George W. Bush appointed Christine Todd Whitman as EPA administrator in 2001.
 Whitman was succeeded by Mike Leavitt in 2003 and Stephen L. Johnson in 2005.

 In March 2005 nine states (California, New York, New Jersey, New Hampshire, Massachusetts, Maine, Connecticut, New Mexico and Vermont) sued the EPA.
 The EPA's inspector general had determined that the EPA's regulation of mercury emissions did not follow the Clean Air Act, and that the regulations were influenced by top political appointees.
 The EPA had suppressed a study it commissioned by Harvard University which contradicted its position on mercury controls.
 The suit alleged that the EPA's rule exempting coal-fired power plants from "maximum available control technology" was illegal, and additionally charged that the EPA's system of cap-and-trade to lower average mercury levels would allow power plants to forego reducing mercury emissions, which they objected would lead to dangerous local hotspots of mercury contamination even if average levels declined.
 Several states also began to enact their own mercury emission regulations.
 Illinois's proposed rule would have reduced mercury emissions from power plants by an average of 90% by 2009.
 In 2008—by which point a total of fourteen states had joined the suit—the U.S. Court of Appeals for the District of Columbia ruled that the EPA regulations violated the Clean Air Act.
 In response, EPA announced plans to propose such standards to replace the vacated Clean Air Mercury Rule, and did so on March 16, 2011.

-In July 2005 an EPA report showing that auto companies were using loopholes to produce less fuel-efficient cars was delayed.
+In July 2005 there was a delay in the issuance of an EPA report showing that auto companies were using loopholes to produce less fuel-efficient cars.
 The report was supposed to be released the day before a controversial energy bill was passed and would have provided backup for those opposed to it, but the EPA delayed its release at the last minute.

 EPA initiated its voluntary WaterSense program in 2006 to encourage water efficiency through the use of a special label on consumer products.